 Learn key financial metrics that firms should monitor regularly (and benchmark against) to increase firm growth.

 June Jewell, AEC Business Solutions

-Firms with effective recognition programs outperform their competition by as much as 50%.
-Learn how recognition programs improve morale, increase employee performance and retention.
+Firms with effective recognition programs outperform their competition by as much as 50 percent.
+Learn how recognition programs improve morale and increase employee performance and retention.

 NAECE Session I: Overview of Antitrust Law for Association Executives

 Andrew E. Bigart, Venable LLP; Moderator: Charles Kim, ACEC

 ACEC’s antitrust counsel, Andrew Bigart of Venable LLP, and General Counsel Charles Kim, will provide an overview of realworld association antitrust issues and how staff can deal with them, including topics that can lead to antitrust violations; recommended means by which to avoid or curtail such discussions; and antitrust issues that arise in connection with